-Passive Checks are designed to allow in-bound data from other software such as NSCA (Nagios Service Check Acceptor) or other Monitoring tools, such as Nagios Core ©.
+Passive Checks are designed to allow in-bound data from your applications or from or other Monitoring tools.

 Passive checks are an empty Service Check.
-Opsview Monitor creates the Service Check, but we expect results to be pushed into Nagios Core via the Nagios Core command pipe from some external system.
-See the Nagios Core documentation for more details.
+Opsview Monitor creates the Service Check, but we expect results to be pushed into the system from some external source.

-As an aside, in a distributed environment, Opsview Monitor actually creates passive services for all Hosts that are monitored by a slave and then uses the results from the slave to update the master's passive services.
+As an aside, in a distributed environment, Opsview Monitor actually creates passive services for all Hosts that are monitored by a collector and then uses these results to update the master's passive services.

 Users can specify a passive Service Check to get its results from an active check.
 It is up to the plugin run by the active Service Check to return information into this particular passive Service Check.